China’s Development Strategy

 New Chinese Nuclear Power Plant

 While exports continue to be a key part of China's development and growth strategy, two other past strategies are less important now.
 Domestic investment in housing and construction was an important driver of growth in the past.
 Housing construction has fallen, down 17% in 2025.
 Now, digital services generates more revenue.
 Another past driver, foreign investment in China, has probably turned negative.
 In addition, exports to the United States has fallen from 22% of total exports in 2017 to 10% in 2025.
 Chinese exports to the rest of the world have risen dramatically to make up for the decrease in exports to the United States.
-In 2025, China had a record $1.2 trillion trade surplus in goods, $200 billion more than in 2024.
+In 2025, China had a record $1.2 trillion trade surplus in goods, $200 billion more than in 2024 even as exports to the United States fell by 30%.

-China begins by building infrastructure, concentrating on transportation.
+China began by building infrastructure, concentrating on transportation.
 China has the world's largest high-speed rail network.
 The latest expansion is a new high-speed rail network linking all cities and ports in the Pearl River megapolis of 72 million people.
 This is part of a plan to link all of China's 132 large cities (population over one million) with high-speed rail.
-China also directs resources and personnel into research and early development of the favored technologies.
-Colleges and incoming students are directed into programs that will support the future development of these technologies.
+China has also had massive construction programs in airports, ports, roads, and bridges.

 Using its experience building high-speed railroads at home, Chinese companies are building high-speed railroads in other countries, including Pakistan, Ethiopia, Kenya, Nigeria, and across South America.

-China concentrates resources and personnel into research and early development of the favored technologies.
+China also directs resources and personnel into research and early development of the favored technologies.
 Colleges and incoming students are directed into programs that will support the future development of these technologies.
+This includes future researches and engineers.
+A recent best-seller (Dan Wang, Breadneck: China's Quest to Engineer the Future) calls China "an engineering society."

 When it is time to turn research and inventions into innovations, the different levels of government compete for new companies.
 They offer companies free or cheap land, subsidies, and tax breaks.
 Companies then compete on the basis of reaching scale, lowering unit costs, and continuously innovating.